Soemu Toyoda: Post-war

 After the war, Toyoda was interrogated by Rear Admiral Ralph A. Ofstie in Tokyo on 14 November 1945.
 He was viewed as "highly intelligent and widely informed", and was observed to be a strong critic of the amount of political power the Army held in the Japanese government.
 He also expressed his opinion that the war with China should have been ended "even at some sacrifice" so that the men and resources could be redeployed to the Pacific theater.

-Toyoda was subsequently arrested by SCAP authorities and held in Sugamo Prison.
+Toyoda was subsequently arrested by SCAP occupation authorities and held in Sugamo Prison.
 In 1948, Toyoda was charged with war crimes "for violating the laws and customs of war".
 He pleaded 'not guilty' to all of the charges.
 He was acquitted and later released in 1949.
-He was the only member of the Japanese armed forces charged with war crimes to be acquitted.

 Toyoda published his memoirs in 1950, and died in 1957 of a heart attack at the age of 72.